Written by Shannon,

 Antidepressant medication is commonly used for the treatment of anxiety disorders.
-There are many different types of antidepressants out available, and it is important to determine which ones will work the best for your unique needs.
+There are many different types of antidepressants available.
+There is no single one-size-fits-all antidepressant for anxiety—a psychiatric provider can help determine which ones will work the best for your unique needs.

 Building a stronger understanding of all of the options available can help you better understand why your provider may or may not recommend certain medications as you work to find the right fit for you.
 Your provider will help find the right medication, tell you anything you might need to know about a certain medication, and inform you of proper usage.